 - Fulfill the requirements defined in this charter.

 - Submit a your event here on community.joomla.org for official approval.

 1. Official Joomla Event Definition

 - An Official Joomla Event is an event open to everyone, and the only fee charged should be that necessary to cover costs.
-An Official Joomla Event should not used as a commercial enterprise for profit raising purposes.
+An Official Joomla Event should not be used as a commercial enterprise for profit raising purposes.

 - The aim of an Official Joomla Event is to provide an opportunity for Joomla! users to meet and learn together.
 There should be speakers on a wide variety of topics and usually an opportunity for a representative of the Joomla!
 Project to make a presentation or keynote.

-- An Official Joomla Event is an event created exclusively for Joomla! users and related projects.
-It is not acceptable to name an event, for example; "JoomlaDay" if other open source projects or commercial products which are not related to Joomla! are featured.
+- An Official Joomla Event is an event targeted specifically at Joomla! users and related projects.
+It is not acceptable to name an event, for example; "JoomlaDay" if other open source projects or commercial products which are not related to Joomla! are featured prominently.

 - An Official Joomla Event may be organised on a national, regional, or city basis.
 Every effort should be taken to not have competing Official Joomla Events in a given geographic location, but there could be several events run concurrently in different regions. .
 For example JoomlaDay Chicago and JoomlaDay USA should not occur the same weekend.
 However JoomlaDay USA and JoomlaDay Australia could both run on the same dates.